dwheelerau/docker-guide/README.md

 ls
 ```

-4. Run megadetector using the command line options to test the installation (will ask you for your password)
+4. Run megadetector using the command line options to test the installation (will ask you for your password).
+Note the use of the `-h` flag here, this will print out the help, that will show all the possible options for running megadetector.

+NOTE: Everything below with `#` is just info that will be printed to your linux terminal window, please don't type anything with the hash as they are just comments.

 ```
 sudo docker run --gpus all -it -v `pwd`:/project nbutter/megadetector:ubuntu1604 /bin/bash -c "cd /project && python /build/cameratraps/detection/run_detector.py -h"